solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         T.TransactionItemsCountBucket
     ```

-Improve the execution plan of the query with a materialized view

-1. Run the query with the `EXPLAIN` directive (note the `WITH_RECOMMENDATIONS` option as well):
+Running the improved query with the `EXPLAIN WITH_RECOMMENDATIONS` to obtain the execution plan.

     ```sql
     EXPLAIN WITH_RECOMMENDATIONS